-If you have any questions about whether you are healthy enough to undergo surgery, please ask a member of your health care team.
+If you have any questions about whether you're healthy enough to undergo surgery, ask a member of your health care team.

-- If you have been instructed to take medications in the morning, swallow them with only a small sip of water.
-Do not drink or eat anything else unless instructed by your doctor. - Shower per instructions given to you in pre-admission testing (i.e. no lotions, powders or colognes). - Leave yourself plenty of time to arrive at the hospital as directed.
+- If you've been instructed to take medications in the morning, swallow them with only a small sip of water.
+Don't drink or eat anything else unless instructed by your doctor. - Shower according to the instructions given to you in pre-admission testing (i.e. no lotions, powders or colognes). - Leave yourself plenty of time to arrive at the hospital as directed.